NethermindEth/starknet.go/docs/developers.md

 ## What is the difference between `rpc` and `gateway`?

-Caigo provides an access to Starknet through several interfaces:
+starknet.go provides an access to Starknet through several interfaces:
 - the `gateway` remains a primary access to Starknet.
 It is managed by Starkware and is stable.
 It evolves with the protocol features and is actually split in 2: the gateway allows to run transactions, and the feeder